How to Win the Amazon Buy Box 2020: Ultimate Guide

 Also, the most important advantage of using intelligent repricers is the ability to INCREASE PRICE when other sellers go out of stock.
 There is a lot of profit to be made with this feature.

-We recommend using Repricerexpress which covers all marketplaces and they offer a 30-day free trial to our readers.
-Simply use code ‘TSG’ to get the extended trial.
+We recommend using XSellco Repricer which covers all marketplaces and they offer a free trial.

-Q: If Amazon has the Buy Box should I try to compete?
-A: They will share like any other FBA seller on most items.
-They will sometimes let you have the Buy Box even at a higher price.
+Q: Does Amazon share the Buy Box?
+A: Amazon will share like any other FBA seller on most items.
+They will sometimes let you have the Buy Box even if your price is higher.
 Check their stock levels as this can be a good indicator of whether they are likely to share.
+Also remember you need ‘perfect’ metrics to beat them with a matching or higher price.

 Q: I have my own Private Label listing – why am I not in the Buy Box?
 A: If you have poor metrics, are a new seller, are not FBA or have recently changed your price you may not get the Buy Box.

-Q: Why is there no Buy Box for my product?
+Q: Why is there no Buy Box for the product?
 A: This is because none of the sellers met the requirements to be eligible.
-It can often be because the prices are over MSRP (Manufacturer’s Suggested Retail Price).
+It can often be because their prices are over MSRP (Manufacturer’s Suggested Retail Price).
 On discontinued products, you can often go over the MSRP and still have the Buy Box.

-The main things to focus on are to maintain great metrics at (almost) any cost and to use Amazon FBA for fulfilment.
-We also recommend using Repricerexpress.
+The main things to focus on are to maintain great metrics at (almost) any cost and to use Amazon FBA for fulfillment.
+We also recommend using xSellco.
 A combination of these strategies will have a huge impact on your business.

 If you have any questions or suggestions for other strategies to win the Buy Box please take the time to post a comment below.
 This will help your fellow Amazon sellers.